mmerveon/ciphixmachinelearningcase/README.md

 5. <b>Use at least 3 machine learning algorithms in order to make sense of the data.</b>
-<i></i>
+<i>I'm going to use linear regression, decision tree and logistic regression.</i>

 6. <b>Choose the best method by evaluation the different algorithms.
 Present these findings, in a way which we can easily understand what you did.</b>
 <i></i>

 7. <b>Provide us with the top 10 question/types of conversations.</b>